IRCAD/trusted_code_nsd/README.md

    - Check the folder structure which is given in the file README.txt in the folder "TRUSTED_submission"

 # Data processing and analysis
-This step describes the operations to run to estimate the ground-truth (GT) annotations, to quantitatively compare the estimated GT and the annotations provided by human experts, and to prepare the data used for baselines evaluation.
+This step describes the operations to run to estimate the ground-truth (GT) annotations, to quantitatively compare the estimated GT and the annotations provided by human experts, and to prepare the data used for baseline methods evaluation.

 ### 3. Notes:
    - config file: configs/anaconfig.yml
    - config variables to set: data_location
-   - Check that the structure of the folder "TRUSTED_submission" and the convension naming used matches with the one used in "configs/anaconfig.yml" for the "PROVIDED" subfolders
+   - Check that the structure of the folder "TRUSTED_submission" and the convention naming used matches with the one used in "configs/anaconfig.yml" for the "PROVIDED" subfolders
    - In out python scripts, an annotator is represented by the values: "1" for annotator 1, "2" for annotator 2, "gt" for ground-truth segmentations, and "auto" for automatic segmentations